Ransomware Shouldn’t Cost You a Thing

 - The hackers could leave malware behind

 - You set a precedent that you will pay if attacked

 - You are reinforcing the notion that hacking and scamming is profitable.

 In fact, there are some legislatures in the US that are looking to make paying scammers’ ransom illegal.
 Since multiple municipalities have already gotten ransomware and paid the fine, more hackers are targeting them.
 The U.S. Treasury has already stated that they are firmly against payments to any ongoing extortion, including ransomware; and, in some cases, doing so may be breaking the law.

-If you would like more information about ransomware, or if you are looking to get a comprehensive backup and recovery platform in place to stay proactive against a possible ransomware attack, call the IT professionals at Techworks Consulting today at 631-285-1527.
+If you would like more information about ransomware, or if you are looking to get a comprehensive backup and recovery platform in place to stay proactive against a possible ransomware attack, call the IT professionals at Techworks Consulting, Inc. today at (631) 285-1527.